helipilot50/user-event-example-aerospike/README.md

 #### Transaction 1 - Event data in a Map
 This transaction is assuming that the event data is embedded in the user record as a Map.

+All the events in the Map for `user689` are read into the application.
+The Map is iterated and a count the actions per campaign that match the search criteria.

+This is by far the slowest approach, and it also has the draw back that elements in the event Map need to be programmatically removed after 90 days.
+Plus the number of events is limited by the Aerospike block size (default is 128K).

 ```java
 /*